What was it?

 First and foremost, the work calls to mind the current status of the 1949 armistice line the artist partially traced, more than six decades after its establishment in 1948.

-The line has been considered an undesirable, random source of conflict as well as division, a relatively flexible and imposing yet essential boundary between Israelis and Palestinians.
+The line has been considered an undesirable, random source of conflict and division, a relatively flexible and imposing yet essential boundary between Israelis and Palestinians.
 A line that is viewed in favorable eyes compared to the relentless, gigantic separation walls constructed under the guidance of Ariel Sharon 55 years later, a line that provides the promise of future peace.

 Despite evoking the memory of the source of conflict between Israelis and Palestinians and causing consideration of the highly contested past and future of Jerusalem, Alÿs’s work also relates to his own oeuvre, which he conceives of as a narrative that is assembled by the episodes that are his artwork.